Meter Maid

 Do you have "favorite spots" you go to where you know people always park illegally?

-Asked by Miriam over 11 years ago
+Asked by Miriam almost 12 years ago

 There are areas I visit more than others.
 I wouldn't call them "favourite spots" but they are definitely frequented by more people on a daily basis.
 Places near shopping centers, hospitals and attractions are always good to check just to ensure they don't get overly congested and unsafe for pedestrians and cyclists.